 Do I Need A Night Guard?

-We’re going to talk about night guards, since they don’t get enough attention even though they can make the difference between good, restful sleep and waking up in pain.
-Maybe your dentist told you you need one, or you’ve heard about what they can do, so we’re going to try to answer people’s most common questions about them.
+Today we’re going to talk about nightguards, since they don’t get enough attention even though they can make the difference between good, restful sleep and waking up in pain.
+Maybe your dentist told you that you need one, or you’ve heard about what they can do, so we’re going to try to answer people’s most common questions about them.

 What are night guards?